centreon/centreon-poller-display/doc/en/Configuration.rst

 * Click Next.
 * Give a name to your configuration file (We will use "Poller" in our example).
 * Select the desired Requester.
 * Select communication protocol (NDO or BBDO).
-It must be the same protocol that is used on the Central.
+Protocol must be the same as the one used on the Central.
 * Specify the Central server IP address.

 You may not have to proceed with this step if your Poller server is already linked to the Central server.